abuzze/go.fse/README.md

 desired aircraft type.
 You will find you userkey on the (FSEconomy Website)[https://server.fseconomy.net/] via Home > Datafeeds in the Access Key field.
 It looks like this 3EF7A5E5746994GF.
 The aircraft model should be the same like in the "Search Airport" dropdown menu "Airports that have this aircraft".
+Set terminal to cmd for Windows or to bash, if you like colors in your terminal.

 ## Airport Data